Info for Interested Teachers / Getting Started

 An adviser's role truly is advisory.
 They are mentors and powerful influencers of student learning.
 Ultimately, the best path to success is to make sure there's a powerful, engaged officer team to work with and mentor.

-If you're interested in starting a new chapter at your school, or want to find out more, contact the state office, and we'll gladly help!
-Be sure to check out the FBLA Adviser Resource Guide for lots of helpful information.
+If you're interested in starting a new chapter at your school, or want to find out more, contact our Chapter Support Center at email@example.com, and we'll gladly help!
+Be sure to check out our Adviser Resources page and the National FBLA Adviser Welcome Guide for lots of helpful information.
 You also may want to show your potential members more of our website and linked resources and videos.